Written byRyone Visscher

 - Under Output and Sharing, click Save.

-- In the Save AutoRecover info or AutoSave or AutoRecover information every box, enter a number such as 5 minutes or less.
+- In the Save AutoRecover info or AutoSave or AutoRecover information box, enter a number such as 5 minutes or less.

 If you disabled AutoRecover or the lost file is a result of clicking the Don't Save button when you closed the app, recovering unsaved Word documents from the AutoRecovery folder may not work.
-But you can take a chance with the method below, where we discuss how to recover unsaved Word document on Mac without AutoRecovery.
+But you can take a chance with the method below, where we discuss how to recover unsaved Word documents on Mac without AutoRecovery.

 Recover a lost Word document on Mac from the Mac's Temporary Folder